 There are many protein options for all diet choices, including vegetarian and vegan.
 Good proteins include meat and chicken, dairy, fish, eggs, nuts and seeds, quinoa, tofu, legumes.
 It’s important to note here that dairy products can be a cause of acne, including both cow’s and goat’s dairy.

-In summary, the best diet for the healing and prevention of acne is the following:
+In summary, the best diet for the clear skin is the following:

 - High vegetable intake, with a variety of vegetables including dark leafy greens (aim for one cup of vegetables in each meal).